 For all of the benefits of gold and silver mutual funds, there are still risks and potential downsides.
 Some funds can be more volatile than others.
 Because mutual funds are handled through fund managers, transaction fees and other expenses can differ greatly.
 What's more, funds may charge fees or penalties for cashing out before a certain period, which can hurt your investments if the precious metals market shifts before you can pull out.

 There are risks and rewards with all investments, but the current market and economy might make gold or silver mutual funds a good addition to your portfolio.
-To learn more about investing, visit the links on the next page.
+To learn more about investing, visit the links below.

 Related HowStuffWorks Articles